cmw2/sharepoint-graph-fn/README.md

 This repository contains a serverless API for accessing SharePoint document libraries using Azure Functions, Microsoft Graph API, and managed identity authentication.
 The solution is deployed to Azure using the Azure Developer CLI (`azd`) and includes security features like managed identity and optional virtual network isolation.

+## Sample Code

+This repository contains sample code intended for demonstration purposes.
+It showcases how to integrate Microsoft Graph API for SharePoint document library access using Azure Functions.
+The code is provided as-is and may require modifications to fit specific use cases or production environments.

 ## Features

 - **SharePoint Document Library Integration** - Connect to SharePoint Online document libraries and list all documents